IBGC Summer Show Series

 IBGC Summer Show Series Rules

-- Entries must be submitted electronically at indianaboergoat.org on or before 5:00 PM on the designated entry deadline.
+Entries must be submitted electronically at indianaboergoat.org on or before 6:00 PM on Monday prior to the show.
 Fees double for entries accepted after the posted deadline.
 Late entries will be accepted online until 6 pm the Wednesday before the show, and at check-in.